Author Guidelines

 We provide our authors flexibility in formatting their manuscripts.
 Your article doesn’t have to conform to a strict structure.
 While all manuscripts require essential elements, we do not impose any limit on article length or the number of tables and figures.
 If you need guidance, we also provide templates as a guide and facilitate the writing process systematically.
 You can modify the templet and adapt it to the needs of your research or scientific article (the template can be downloaded here).
 Here is the templet structure:

-Title Should be a Concise Statement of the Main Topic (Book Antiqua)
+Title Should be a Concise Statement of the Main Topic

 Abstract